 If you want to think alone and not be disturbed reserve a meeting room.
-Or go outside altogether, have a walk, a coffee or a drive in your car – whatever helps you reflect & think.
-And when you will want to have a word with someone in private you still have meetings room for this.
+Or go outside altogether, have a walk, go for a coffee or a drive in your car – whatever helps you reflect & think.
+And when you will need to have a word with someone in private you can also use meetings room for this – no need to keep a ‘private office’ just for this.

 Vow not to call employees “resources” ever again

 You surely know the term “Human Resources”.
 You may even use it.
 I often meet managers who say things like “I don’t have enough resources” or “I have a resource for this project”.
 The problem with this term is that it is wrong and damaging.